Performance Test October 2015

 - Remove unneeded entries/shortcuts from the Start-Up folder in the All Programs menu.

-- If your PC is already messed up by residual files and registry entries left over by hundreds of applications you installed and uninstalled after trying them out, reinstall a clean operating system and install only software you really need (fewer software installations means fewer potential vulnerabilities and conflicts, and so on) and use e.g. an image/backup tool in order to ensure that you do not have to reinstall everything manually in future.
+- If your PC is already cluttered with residual files and registry entries left over by hundreds of applications you installed and uninstalled after trying them out, reinstall a clean oper-ating system and install only software you really need (fewer software installations means fewer potential vulnerabilities and conflicts, and so on) and use e.g. an image/backup tool in order to return to a clean system without reinstalling everything.

 - Defragment your hard disks regularly: A fragmented hard disk can have a very big impact on system performance as well as considerably increasing the time needed to boot up the system.
-Please note that this does not apply to solid-state drives (SSDs).
+A minimum of 15% free space on a hard disk is necessary for effective defragmentation.
+Please note that defragmentation is not necessary with a solid-state drive (SSD) and can reduce its lifetime.

 - Fingerprinting/Optimization: most anti-virus products use various technologies to decrease their impact on system performance.
-Fingerprinting is such a technology, where already scanned files do not get rescanned again for a while (or more rarely) or are whitelisted.
+Fingerprinting is such a technology, where already scanned files do not get rescanned for some time or (more rarely) or are whitelisted.
 This increases the speed considerably (especially after a longer period of PC usage), but also adds some potential risk, as not all files are scanned anymore.
 It is up to the user to decide what to do.
 We suggest regularly performing a full-system scan (to be sure that all files are at least currently found to be clean, and to further optimize the fingerprinting).

 - Be patient: a delay of a few additional seconds due to security software is not necessarily a big deal.
 However, if even with the suggestions above the performance of your PC still annoys you, you should consider trying out another anti-virus product.
 If you only notice a slow-down after using the anti-virus for a long time, there are probably other factors behind the slowdown.
 Never reduce your security by disabling essential protection features, just in the hope of gaining a slightly faster PC!